This paper is a draft, please do not reproduce without authorization.

 6.4- Women For Sobriety (WFS)

 Both an organization and a recovery program for alcoholic women, WFS was founded by Jean Kirkpatrick in 1975.
 In its documentation, WFS explains its existence by the belief that "women alcoholics require a different kind of program in recovery than the programs used for male alcoholics."
 The "New Life" Acceptance Program of WFS relies on thirteen affirmations that include acceptance, education, empowerment and love of others in a sequence that is somewhat similar to that found in other recovery movements.
-Acceptance comes first, in "1- I have a drinking (life-threatening) problem that once had me; 2- Negative emotions destroy only myself".
-Empowerment is stated in "3- Happiness is a habit I will develop; 4- Problems bother me only to the degree I permit them to".
-Some affirmations are more rationalistic such as "5- I am what I think", a modern version of "cogito ergo sum" while others are unmistakenly spiritual such as: "8- The fundamental object of life is emotional and spiritual growth".
+Acceptance comes first: "1- I have a drinking (life-threatening) problem that once had me; 2- Negative emotions destroy only myself".
+Empowerment comes next: "3- Happiness is a habit I will develop; 4- Problems bother me only to the degree I permit them to".
+Other affirmations are more rationalistic such as "5- I am what I think", a modern version of "cogito ergo sum" while others are clearly spiritual such as: "8- The fundamental object of life is emotional and spiritual growth".
 WFS has about 5000 members in some 350 groups, mostly in the USA and some in Australia and New-Zealand.
 For more information, the reader is referred to WFS documentation (see WFS in the reference list).

 to Top of page